AnthonyCHigney/home/_posts/2024-12-05-Trust-Pub-Bias.md

 predictor in the model.
 Logically, this strategy cannot be followed in most meta-analyses."

 They included the effect size each replication was trying to replicate in a meta-regression, and this removed the correlation between the effect size and the errors.
 So, if you believe that you have a set of efficently powered studies, you can simply incorporate that information into your model.
 How?
 Well, you could split your sample into groups of effect sizes you believe are similar, or you could simply do a meta-regression with an appropriate moderator, like sample size.
 This applies whenever you have observable drivers of heterogeneity in effect sizes.
-If you do not model this information then your inference will likely off.
+If you do not model this information then your inference will likely be off.

-But more importantly, think about what you are trying to infer when you group effects in a meta-analysis.
-You probably don't want to just describe them, you want to say something about the population of such effects, about what a future draw from this effect distribution could look like.
+But, more importantly, think about what you are trying to do when you group effects in a meta-analysis.
+If you think you know why effects will be systematically different, you need to model this if you want to do inference.